qawolf/qawolf/README.md

 - **Skip writing boilerplate:** Your browser actions are converted to [Playwright](https://github.com/microsoft/playwright)/[Jest](https://jestjs.io) code.
 - **Create stable tests:** Your tests automatically wait for elements.
 Element selectors use test attributes when possible, and CSS/text otherwise.
 - **Edit your tests:** Edit your code as it is created and add steps to existing tests.
-Re-run your tests automatically with watch mode.
 - **Run tests in CI:** A workflow file for your CI provider is automatically created for you.
 - **Debug with ease:** Each test run includes a video and browser logs.